aeternity/aepp-sdk-js/docs/api/tx/tx.md

 ### Transaction([options]) ⇒ `Object` ⏏
 Transaction Stamp

-This implementation of [Tx](#exp_module_@aeternity/aepp-sdk/es/tx--Tx) relays the creation of transactions to [Epoch](#exp_module_@aeternity/aepp-sdk/es/epoch--Epoch).
+This is implementation of [Tx](api/tx.md) relays the creation of transactions to [module:@aeternity/aepp-sdk/es/Node](module:@aeternity/aepp-sdk/es/Node).
-This stamp provide ability to create native spend transaction, all other transaction's using Epoch API.
+This stamp provide ability to create native transaction's, or transaction's using Node API.
-As there is no built-in security between Epoch and client communication, it must never be used for production but can be very useful to verify other implementations.
+As there is no built-in security between Node and client communication, creating transaction using [module:@aeternity/aepp-sdk/es/Node](module:@aeternity/aepp-sdk/es/Node) API must never be used for production but can be very useful to verify other implementations.